List of songs featured in Shrek: Shrek the Third (2007)

-Soundtrack

 Shrek the Third: Motion Picture Soundtrack, the soundtrack for the film Shrek the Third was released on May 15, 2007, on Geffen Records.
 A wide range of artists are featured in this soundtrack, including Paul McCartney & Wings, Led Zeppelin, Eels, The Ramones, Fergie, and Wolfmother.
 Eddie Murphy and Antonio Banderas perform another duet, a cover of Sly & the Family Stone's "Thank You (Falettinme Be Mice Elf Agin)".

+There is a exclusive song for the Japanese dub, called "Love is the Greatest Thing" by w-inds.